louis-tru/quark/docs/CURRENT_WORK.md

 Current AASide findings:

-- Confirmed problem 1: `aaSide` direction is not reliable enough when inferred only from each contour's winding. `Path::getAASideStrokeTriangle()` now collects closed subpaths, samples a point just inside each contour, counts how many other contours contain that point, and flips the local side sign on odd nesting depths.
-This preserves depth 0 normal, depth 1 reversed, depth 2 normal, and so on.
+- Confirmed problem 1: `aaSide` direction is not reliable enough when inferred only from each contour's winding. `Path::getAASideStrokeTriangle()` now collects closed subpaths, samples a point just inside each contour, counts how many other contours contain that point, and flips the local side sign on odd nesting levels.
+This preserves level 0 normal, level 1 reversed, level 2 normal, and so on.
-- Confirmed problem 2: drawing the AA band before the body can reserve pixels/depth for AA geometry when a path has multiple subpaths.
-After switching AASide generation to merged boundary + combined inner body geometry, disabling depth for the AASide path now looks promising and removes the earlier depth load/store/order headache.
+- Confirmed problem 2: drawing the AA band before the body can reserve pixels for AA geometry when a path has multiple subpaths.
+After switching AASide generation to merged boundary + combined inner body geometry, the AASide path no longer needs a separate ordering buffer.
 Keep this as the active direction, but validate with nested clips, overlapping paths, and render-to-texture.
 - Current experiment for problem 2: `Path::getAASideStrokeTriangle()` now also collects the inner offset contour, tessellates it as body geometry with `aaSide = -1`, and appends those body triangles to the AA band. `GPUCanvas` AA fill paths now draw this combined geometry instead of drawing AA first and then the original body.
-This should remove the AA/body depth dependency for normal path fills, while keeping canvas-level depth available for draw ordering.
+This should remove the AA/body ordering dependency for normal path fills.
 - Remaining risk for problem 2: inner offset body contours can collapse or self-intersect for very small shapes, sharp joins, or degenerate contours.
 Visual validation is still needed before treating the combined AASide/body path as stable.
 - Current experiment for overlapping subpaths: `Path::getAASideStrokeTriangle()` now always uses the private `boundaryPath()` helper to ask libtess2 for `TESS_BOUNDARY_CONTOURS` with the same `TESS_WINDING_POSITIVE` rule as `Path::getTriangles()`, then generates the inner body + AA band from that merged normalized line-only boundary.
 This should remove internal overlap edges from AASide generation and align AA geometry with the filled body.
 Visual validation is still needed for overlapping positives, holes/nested contours, and self-intersecting inputs.
+- Depth/stencil removal follow-up: tag `aa-side-depth-baseline` preserves the last depth-enabled test snapshot.
+Current work removes render z-depth ordering, depth/stencil attachments/state, shader `pc.depth`, and AASide depth increments from GL/Metal/shared Canvas.
+The active validation target is now fully depth/stencil-free AASide blending/compositing.
 - Degenerate/limit path cases remain for later cleanup.
 One known case is a full-circle arc with `useCenter = true`: center-to-boundary segments can become overlapping/parallel internal edges, and `getAASideStrokeTriangle()` / `strokePath()` do not currently have special handling for those seams.
 Extremely small contours, tiny angles, and repeated/near-repeated edges should be addressed together after the main AASide model is stable.

 Metal upload performance note: